 What is Credit Sesame?

-Launched back in 2010, they’re a venture-capital backed website that is touted as a free tool for managing credit.
+Launched four years ago, Credit Sesame is a venture-capital backed website that is touted as a free consumer resource for managing credit.
 You register by filling out your personal information and Social Security number.
 Once you do that, they come back and provide some info about your creditworthiness (I’ll discuss that in a moment).

 Note: The reason I blocked out the numbers is because payment amounts are actually used as security questions to verify your identity when checking your credit.

-Obviously the first thing I noticed is the credit score of 771.
-Is that accurate or not?
+Obviously, the first thing I noticed is the credit score of 771.
+Is that an accurate credit score?

 Because Credit Sesame does not use FICO scores!

 Instead, it uses the Experian National Equivalency Score.